 Free federal and state income tax preparation offered to qualifying individuals

-Counselors will help individuals navigate the many changes on the 2018 federal and state income tax returns.
+Counselors will help individuals navigate the 2022 federal and Maine income tax returns.
 You do not need to be an AARP member to use this service.
-Assistance is available by appointment only at the following sites from February 1st to April 15th.
+Assistance is available by appointment only at the following sites from January 31st to April 19th.

 Responsible journalism is hard work!